The Paranoia Complex

 The Paranoia Complex is an unlicensed video game based on the pen and paper role-playing game Paranoia.
 It was released in 1989 by Magic Bytes for Amiga, Amstrad CPC, Commodore 64 and ZX Spectrum.
 It takes the form of a top-down maze shooter and reviews at the time pegged it as mediocre to poor.

+It was re-released in 1990 under the title "Cyber World" with certain terms changed to no longer match the pen-and-paper game, and imagery of electric chairs (which did not appear in the pen-and-paper game) removed.

+The player is required to move around a maze using a stun gun to apprehend "traitors", while attempting to arrange their own escape.
+At regular intervals the character is forced to answer yes/no questions to demonstrate loyalty and submissiveness to the regime.